15 FAM 770

 (1) To ensure the preservation of antiques, heritage collection artwork, or other cultural heritage objects, do not obstruct or move any item from the point of installation without first consulting OBO/OPS/CH; and

-(2) Post must store all heritage assets removed from U.S. Government facilities in a climate-controlled warehouse.
+(3) All heritage assets are to be kept on display unless removal is approved and coordinated with OBO/OPS/CH.
+Post must store all heritage assets removed from U.S. Government facilities in a secure climate-controlled warehouse in coordination with OBO/OPS/CH.
 If U.S. Government facilities at post are inadequate and/or not climate-controlled, post must store the items in a secure non-U.S. Government climate-controlled warehouse at their own expense or at the expense of the occupant in the case of residences.
 Project-related temporary storage requirements are funded by the project budget.
-OBO/OPS/CH will coordinate with the Office of Art in Embassies (OBO/OPS/ART) for artworks that originated from OBO/OPS/ART (see 15 FAM 740).

 f.
-Property management officers must report any damage or deterioration of antiques, works of art, and other cultural heritage collection objects to OBO/OPS/CH.
+Property management officers must report damage or deterioration of antiques, works of art, and other cultural heritage collection objects to OBO/OPS/CH.
 Post should not attempt to remedy a problem without prior approval.
-OBO/OPS/CH staff will provide direction for selecting qualified professionals, soliciting bids, evaluating treatment proposals, and ensuring satisfactory project completion.
-OBO/OPS/CH will consult with OBO/OPS/ART immediately upon receiving notification from post of damage, movement, or displacement of any artwork that originated from OBO/OPS/ART.
+OBO/OPS/CH staff will provide direction for selecting qualified professionals, soliciting quotations, evaluating treatment proposals, and ensuring satisfactory project completion.
+OBO/OPS/CH will direct to OBO/OPS/ART notifications and requests from post concerning damage, movement, or displacement of any artwork that originated from OBO/OPS/ART.

 h.
 Inventories: Post must inventory antiques, works of art, and other cultural heritage collection assets annually, paying particular attention to the condition assessment (see 15 FAM 777).